Jose Juliano: Early life and education

 Juliano was born on October 16, 1932 in Calamba, Philippines to a family of scholars: botanist father Jose B. Juliano and dental surgeon mother Teodora Ochoa.
-Juliano also had 3 brothers: Bienvenido, Petronio, and Rogelio.
+Juliano also had 3 brothers: Bienvenido, Petronilo, and Rogelio.

 Juliano graduated with two Bachelor of Science degrees in agricultural chemistry and mathematics from the University of the Philippines Diliman as, both, a member of Upsilon Sigma Phi and with magna cum laude honors in 1952.

 After completing his undergraduate education, Juliano then moved to the United States to pursue graduate studies.
 Juliano graduated with a Master of Science degree in electrochemistry and chemical engineering with an emphasis in sugar technology from Louisiana State University in 1954, and a Doctor of Philosophy degree in nuclear chemistry and physics from the University of California (n/k/a University of California, Berkeley) in 1957.
 His doctoral dissertation was titled Coincidence Nuclear Spectrometry With Applications To Europium-154 And Europium-155.